 Are there any limits to working hours for full-time teachers?

 The number of hours for which teachers can be directed to teach or undertake other professional duties is subject to a limit of 1,265.
 On top of this teachers are expected to work ‘reasonable additional hours’ to fulfil their professional responsibilities.
+All teachers are also subject to the provisions of the Working Time Regulations which seek to place a 48-hour limit on the average working week.

 How do these limits affect part-time teachers?